 How do you get bartender-quality ice at home?

-Want to elevate your next home cocktail with an oversized sphere or cube that will melt slowly, stave off dilution, and be perfectly clear and flavorless?
+Want to elevate your next home cocktail with a blog that will melt slowly, stave off dilution, and be perfectly clear and flavorless?

 You’re in luck!